alipishvaee/SwiftUI2-NewFeatures-Sample/README.md

-# SwiftUI2 NewFeatures in a sample project
+# SwiftUI2 New Features in a sample project